abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 We can also restrict cookie access to only HTTPS, prevent cookie access from javascript, identifying and disabling third-party cookies, define where cookies are sent, and prevent setting cookies from unsecure connections just by adding attributes to the above two cookie headers.

 #### Third-party cookies
 Any cookie that isn't set by the website you are currently at is a third party cookie.
-A server can create a profile of a user's browsing history and habits based on cookies sent to it by the same browser when accessing multiple sites since it receives all the cookies when we're on that website.
+A server can create a profile of a user's browsing history and habits based on cookies sent to it by the same browser and store them on the browser, and later when accessing any other site the browser can send all the cookies to a third-party when we're on that website.

 Cookies time and again have been abused by advertising and tracking companies, and there are many regulations and legislations that cover the use of cookies.